urbanspectra-nyc/crypto-jumpstart-2024/docs/meta-terminology.md

 ## Glossaries For Professors
-- All Terminology Must Be Anchored By Contexts and Diagrams
+- All Terminology Must Be Anchored By Contexts and Diagrams.
+  - Each term may have multiple definitions, usually driven by context.
-  - Table of contents is sequenced from general to specific.
+  - Table of contents has been sequenced from general to specific.
 ---
 - Tree of Taxonomies --> [ Subjects --< Topics --< Terms ]
 - organizational depts